Eat & Drink

 Otaru is easiest to reach via train or bus from Sapporo Station and New Chitose Airport.

-In Otaru, also known as the town of hills, the highest vantage point is the top of Mt.
-Tengu which offers panoramic views of Ishikari Bay, the Shakotan Peninsula, and Otaru.
-The mountain towers over the city and also becomes a popular ski resort in winter.
-Take the ropeway car to Tenguyama Shrine to get the best view.
-The cliffs at Omotai also attract many visitors, especially in summer.
+The highest vantage point in Otaru is the top of Mt.
+Tengu, which offers panoramic views of Ishikari Bay, the Shakotan Peninsula, and Otaru.
+The mountain towers over the city and is a popular ski resort in winter.
+Take the ropeway up the mountain to enjoy the views.
+Many visitors also pray for safe travels at Tenguyama Shrine, near the summit.

 If you're looking for hot spring accommodation, nearby Asarigawa Onsen has plenty of riverside hotels and B&Bs.
 You can enjoy golf and tennis, autumn leaves in the fall and skiing in winter.

 Looking for somewhere special to take your partner?
-Otaru Canal, a fun tourist spot right near most of the warehouse shops and portside restaurants, is considered a special power spot for couples.
-They also float beautiful lights and lanterns down the canal during festivals.
+Otaru Canal, with its attractive renovated warehouses and shops, is considered a special power spot for couples.